 Waitrose launched Plan Plastic - The Million Pound Challenge in 2019, giving £1 million in funding to fight plastic pollution.
 Funded projects range from a bio-recycling facility using plastic eating fungi, to developing a cost-effective way to prevent fishing nets being lost at sea.

-The more projects like these the better (and we will never look at mushrooms in the same way again!)
+The more projects like these the better (and we’ll never look at mushrooms in the same way again!)

 5. Waitrose ranked 1st in Greenpeace's annual league table for efforts to reduce plastics (for the second year in a row)